Sheila Levrant de Bretteville

 Sheila Levrant de Bretteville (born 1940) is an American graphic designer, artist and educator whose work reflects her belief in the importance of feminist principles and user participation in graphic design.
 In 1990, she became the director of the Yale University Graduate Program in Graphic Design and the first woman to receive tenure at the Yale University School of Art.
 In 2010, she was named the Caroline M. Street Professor of Graphic Design.

 Early life and education

-Sheila Levrant de Bretteville was born in 1940 in Brooklyn, New York.
+Sheila Levrant was born in 1940 in Brooklyn, New York.
 Her parents were Polish immigrants who fled anti-semitism in the 1920s and worked in the textile and millinery industries.
-De Bretteville's mother brought her to painting lessons at the Brooklyn Museum as a child.
+Her mother brought her to painting lessons at the Brooklyn Museum as a child.
 She graduated from Abraham Lincoln High School in 1959.
 At Lincoln, she studied under Leon Friend who first exposed her to modern graphic design and the social responsibility of designers and encouraged her to participate in design and painting competitions.

-De Bretteville received her BA in art history from Barnard College in 1962 and an MFA in graphic design from Yale University in 1964 and has been awarded Honorary Doctorates from the California Institute of the Arts (CalArts), the Moore College of Art and California College of the Arts.
+Levrant received her BA in art history from Barnard College in 1962 and an MFA in graphic design from Yale University in 1964 and has been awarded Honorary Doctorates from the California Institute of the Arts (CalArts), the Moore College of Art and California College of the Arts.
+She married in 1965, adopting the married name Sheila Levrant de Bretteville.